yy502/laserpecker/LP2_pre_release_tests.md

 Test 1 to 13 were done with an early LP2 prototype.

-Test 14 onwards were done with an LP2 RC (Release Candidate) version.
+Test 14 to 60 were done with an LP2 RC (Release Candidate) version.

+Test 61 onwards were done with the final version.
+See [unboxing the LP2 Deluxe](https://www.facebook.com/groups/374697760505822/permalink/484832762825654/).

 From Test #52 I started using a concise format of `Resolution,Power,Depth,Pass` to note engraving settings I used.
 So if you see something like `1.3,100,50,1`, it means 1.3k resolution, 100% power, 50% depth and 1-pass was used.

 * [Test #1: Power Bank](https://www.facebook.com/groups/374697760505822/permalink/402016467773951/)